project-akri/akri/docs/user-guide.md

     controller.allowOnControlPlane=false` to your install command below.
 Conversely, if you only want the Controller to run on control plane nodes, add `--set controller.onlyOnControlPlane=true`.
 This will guarantee the Controller only runs on nodes with the label (key, value) of (`node-role.kubernetes.io/master`, ""), which is the default label for the control plane node for Kubernetes.

-However, control plane nodes on MicroK8s and K3s do not have this label by default, so you can add it by running `kubectl label node ${HOSTNAME,,} node-role.kubernetes.io/master= --overwrite=true`.
+    However, control plane nodes on MicroK8s and K3s may not have this exact label by default, so you can add it by running `kubectl label node ${HOSTNAME,,} node-role.kubernetes.io/master= --overwrite=true`.
+Or alternatively, in K3s, you can keep the default label value on the master and add `--set controller.nodeSelectors."node-role\.kubernetes\.io/master"=true` to the install command below.

     Run the following to fetch the Akri Helm chart, install Akri, and apply the default configuration for `<protocol>`, optionally specifying the image for the broker pod that should be deployed to utilize each discovered device.